Chair and Associate Professor of Spanish and Director of Advising, Lawrence University

-A native of Spain, Tapia holds a Ph.D. in Spanish Literature from Penn State University, a M.A. in Spanish and Foreign Language Education from the University of Delaware, and a B.A. and M.A. in English Philology from the University of Granada (Spain).
+A native of Spain, Rosa Tapia holds a doctorate in Spanish Literature from the Pennsylvania State University, a Master of Arts in Spanish and Foreign Language Education from the University of Delaware, and a Licenciatura in English Philology from the University of Granada, Spain.

-Professor Tapia teaches Spanish language, culture, literature and film at Lawrence.
-She received the Lawrence University Young Teacher Award in 2005 and the University Award for Excellence in Advising in 2014.
+Tapia is a tenured associate professor of Spanish at Lawrence University, where she teaches courses in Spanish and Latin American culture, literature and film.
+She received the Young Teacher Award in 2005 and the University Award for Excellence in Advising in 2014.

-- EDITOR OF JOURNAL DOSSIER: “Studies on Contemporary Latin American Cinema.
+- JOURNAL VOLUME: “Studies on Contemporary Latin American Cinema.
 [Estudios de cine latinoamericano actual.]”
-Revista Internacional d’Humanitats (RIH), 29 (Sep-Dec 2013).
+Revista Internacional d’Humanitats (RIH), 29 (Dec 2013).

 - ARTICLE: “Body, Gaze and Gender in Claudia Llosa’s Film The Milk of Sorrow.
 [Cuerpo, mirada y género en le película La teta asustada de Claudia Llosa.]”
-Revista Internacional d’Humanitats (RIH), 29 (Sep-Dec 2013).
-53-62
+Revista Internacional d’Humanitats (RIH), 29 (Dec 2013). pp. 53-62.

-- BOOK CHAPTER: “Body, Transition and Nation in Eduardo Mendicutti’s Anyone Can Have a Bad Night” IN Una ética de la libertad: La narrativa de Eduardo Mendicutti.
-José Jurado Morales (ed.).
-Visor Libros, Biblioteca Filológica Hispana, Madrid 2012.
+- BOOK CHAPTER: “Body, Transition and Nation in Eduardo Mendicutti’s Anyone Can Have a Bad Night” Una ética de la libertad: La narrativa de Eduardo Mendicutti.
+Ed.
+José Jurado Morales, Visor, 2012. pp. 83-96.

 - GRANT: ACM Grant, Introducing Change: Introductory Courses and the Nature of Faculty Work.
 Macalester College, St. Paul, MN, 2013-2014.
 Project: “Introducing Change in Intermediate Spanish Courses at Lawrence.”